 Each team presents their case study, state of the art, and results in a 12-minute oral presentation.
-Each team will be paired up with a tandem team.
-Before the presentation, each team will upload 3 slides (introduction, results, take-home messages) to an exchange-folder on OLAT.
-The tandem team looks at the other team's slides and prepares 4 questions to be asked during the discussion.
+Each team will be paired up with a tandem team:

+- Before the presentation, each team will upload 3 slides (introduction, results, take-home messages) to an exchange folder on OLAT.

+The tandem team looks at the other team's slides, introduces the team, moderates the discussion, and prepares 4 questions to be asked during the discussion.
 Everyone is expected to actively participate in the discussion.
-More details about the presentation will be communicated during the semester.